AtomicSponge/node-scripts/docbuilder/README.md

 }
 ```

-Then just run the script in the output folder:
+Then just run the script in the output directory:
 ```
 npx docbuilder
 ```

 A `.docbuilder.log` file will be created with the results of each job.

+The script works by running each generator locally in the project's directory, then combining the results into the current working directory.

 ## Generators
 These are system commands used to launch each different document generator.